The Dons Trust is the data controller of this information for the purposes of this policy.

 How you can contact us

-This policy has been compiled to comply with current GDPR legislation as far as we are aware and from directives currently available from the Information Commissioner’s Office as at the date stated at the end of this policy.
+This policy has been compiled to comply with the Data Protection Act 2018 as far as we are aware and from directives currently available from the Information Commissioner’s Office as at the date stated at the end of this policy.

 Should you wish to contact The Dons Trust about this policy or any of the legal rights outlined in it, you can email The Dons Trust’s Data Protection Officer at firstname.lastname@example.org or write to: